 How do I contact my MP?

 MPs usually have an office in their constituency (your local area), and in Parliament.
-You can contact them at either office by telephone, letter or email.
-Find your MP’s constituency office address and phone number through www.theyworkforyou.co.uk.
+You can contact them at either office by telephone, letter, or by email.
+Find your MP’s constituency office address and phone number through www.theyworkforyou.com

 Tips for writing to your MP